thepowersgang/rust-lang_rfcs/text/0000-trait_aliases.md

 Introduce the following syntax for defining a trait alias in item position

 ```
-[pub] trait Name[<Generics...>] = Trait<Args...>;
+[pub] trait Name[<Generics...>] = Trait<Args...> [+ OtherTrait<Args2...>];
 ```

 This item acts in the same way as existing type aliases do - no validity checking is done on the passed bounds set, and the alias naively replaces the existing trait name with the righthand side (substituting parameters as required).

-Unlike type aliases, this would be valid as a bound to a generic parameter (or to another trait) as well as being a valid type
-(becoming a trait object).
+Unlike type aliases, this would be valid as a bound to a generic parameter (or to another trait) as well as being a valid type (becoming a trait object).

 # Drawbacks
 [drawbacks]: #drawbacks

 - Additional complexity to type resolution
+- Suffers from the same confusion effects as `type` does

 # Alternatives
 [alternatives]: #alternatives